valhuber/python-rules/README.md

 You can run the programs in the `nw/trans-tests` folder, and/or review this readme and the wiki.

+#### Status
+Minimally running on 9/6/2020: able to save order (certain paths of copy, formula and sum rules).

 ### Background
 The subject database is an adaption of the Northwind database, with a few rollup columns added.